EventGhost/EventGhost/docs/source/writing_plugins.rst

 This is the same :mod:`eg` that is described by the page about scripting in EventGhost.

-The :func:`eg.RegisterPlugin` function understands many parameters.
+The `eg.RegisterPlugin()` function understands many parameters.
 Actually every parameter can be omitted, but you should fill out the parameters as completely as you can.